-Rovinj is a great destination for photography.
+Rovinj is one of the best places in Croatia for photography.
 Just look at that image above!
 It’s straight out of a fairy tale!
-The colors are earthy and vibrant, and there are lots of interesting details to shoot in the old town.
+The colors are earthy and vibrant, and there are lots of interesting details to shoot in the Rovinj old town.

 Rovinj is an excellent base for road trips.
 The Istrian peninsula is small enough that you can go virtually anywhere in Istria within 90 minutes, making it possible to see cool places and not change hotels each day.

 Rovinj is one of the better culinary destinations in Croatia.
 While most of the Dalmatian Coast tends to serve the same menu over and over, in Rovinj you have access to superb truffles, olive oil and wine, and inventive restaurants like Cap Aureo.